 Intensive English Program

-The mission of all programs in the IEP is to support successful matriculation and progress toward graduation for international students by providing appropriate English language instruction.
+The mission of the Intensive English Program (IEP) is to support successful matriculation and progress toward graduation for graduate international students by providing appropriate English language instruction.
 Internal assessment and advisement ensure students’ proper placement in English language courses, as well as successful matriculation and degree attainment.

 Good communication skills are essential to academic success at Pratt Institute.
 Instruction in the IEP emphasizes language use for general academic and specific purposes in the professions in which Pratt specializes: art, design, architecture, and information and library science.
 IEP faculty are trained and experienced in teaching English as a second language, as well as in integrating art and design content into their courses.
 Our classes are small (eight to 12 students per session), and enrolled international students benefit from their use of the Language Resource and Writing and Tutorial Centers for additional language learning practice.